alx-brk/superrailroad/README.md

 2. Clone project in idea.

 Extra:
-SET GLOBAL time_zone = '+03:00'; --helps you to solve problem with timezone
+1. SET GLOBAL time_zone = '+00:00'; --helps you to solve problem with timezone
+2. user - admin, password - admin